 Football Fourth Down Strategies

 Going for It on 4th Down

-Attempting another play on 4th down is the most exciting option since a conversion continues the drive while a failed play results in a turnover at that spot of the field.
-Teams are unlikely to attempt to go for it unless the ball is in the opposing team’s half and if there are only a few yards to go.
-If it is 4th and inches, then teams will often opt for QB sneaks since the yardage is so small.
+The phrase “going for it” on fourth down means that a team chooses to run another play instead of punting or kicking a field goal.
+This option comes with the risk of turning the ball over on downs if their attempt does not successfully reach the first down marker.
+Attempting another play on fourth down is the most exciting option, since a conversion continues the drive while a failed play results in a turnover at that spot of the field.
+Teams are unlikely to go for it unless they only need a short amount of yardage to gain a first down, and the ball is in the opposing team’s half of the field.
+If it is fourth and inches, then teams will often opt for a QB sneak since the yardage needed for a first down is so small.

 Depending on the situation, most teams will go for it when they are very close to scoring a touchdown since seven points are significantly more valuable than three.
 Coaches decide to go for it on fourth down more frequently in the final minutes of a game, when their team needs a touchdown to tie or win the game.

 Trick Play on 4th Down

 Trick plays on fourth down usually involve a team running a fake punt or field goal.
 Teams occasionally line up in a punt formation just to end up going for it.
 These fake punts can either be throws or runs, and their success comes from the element of surprise.

 Teams will occasionally line up on fourth down to appear like they are going for it, but instead of running a play, they call a timeout as the play clock expires and send out the punt team.
 This strategy aims to draw the opposing defense offsides, resulting in enough penalty yardage to give them a first down.